 ULC Ground Lease: Yes

-Description: Located on Morrison Road in southwest Denver, this property holds great significance for the Westwood neighborhood.
+Located on Morrison Road in southwest Denver, this property holds great significance for the Westwood neighborhood.
 The Trust for Public Land (TPL) was critical to this purchase.
-The Thriftway building served many purposes since its construction in the 1950s, but for 15 years was abandoned which led to a building reputation for crime.
+The Thriftway building served many purposes since its construction in the 1950s, but for 15 years was abandoned which led to a growing reputation for crime.
 ULC demolished the building in the summer of 2014, and with it, negative sentiments controlled the site.
 Westwood Unidos, a resident-led neighborhood collaborative, led a community visioning process with ULC to determine an interim use for the site.
-In June 2017 ULC celebrated the opening of the Thriftway Pocket Park.
+In June 2017 ULC and neighbors celebrated the opening of the Thriftway Pocket Park.
 Long-term plans for the site are to create a beneficial development that directly addresses community needs.

-Meade St. Gardens
+Meade Street Gardens

-Westwood Neighborhood – Denver
+Westwood – Denver

 Type: Nonprofit space and land for future affordable housing